 Pre-Season Resources

-Initial Order Estimator Tool (note this file is an automatic excel file download)
+Initial Order Estimator Tool (Note!
+This file is an automatic Excel file download)

 Check out this rally guide to get your Girl Scouts excited for the season!
 This guide contains booth strategies, sales pitch practice, goal setting tools, games, and crafts.
 Also find coloring pages!